zachhornung/reading-notes/README.md

 My Reading Notes

 ### About Me
-I am Zach.
+My name is Zach.
 I love writing, playing, recording, and mixing music.
 I also love cycling.
 My Github is https://github.com/zachhornung

 ### Growth Mindset
 How to stay in a growth mindset